 4. Employ multi-segment (differentiated) marketing

 This strategy is still considered in finding the right target audience (even if it’s within one product or segment target).
-Multi-segment marketing aims to gain customers from different market segments, to buy the same product for the same uses.
+Multi-segment marketing, leveraging digital marketing, social media, PR and content writing, aims to gain customers from different market segments to buy the same product for the same uses.
 It could be different decision makers along the sales funnel, who would receive different messaging, but contribute overall to the purchase or sale.

 Some businesses sell the same product to more than one segment, due to its mass appeal, while others make several product lines that attract unique groups.